-How to manage your finances as a freelancer in 2019
+How to manage your finances as a freelancer

 Working as a freelancer means that you are having to deal with a fluctuating income, which can be one of the pitfalls of this way of working.
 However, there are numerous other benefits to freelancing, which makes this type of work such an ideal option for so many people.